akselsoft/pet/ideas/index.md

 If something sparks while reading — a contradiction, an experiment, or a better way to model PET — you're invited to [share](https://github.com/akselsoft/pet/issues) it.

-We treat ideas here as patterns worth evolving
+We treat ideas here as patterns worth evolving.

 ---